 MyMathLab Code for Online Homework: We will be using software called MyMathLab.
 An access code (or a credit card or PayPal payment) is required to access the software.
-The software includes an e-book (the electronic version of the textbook listed below).
-See the separate "Student Registration Handout" for detailed connection information.
+The software includes an e-book (the electronic version of the course textbook).

 Scientific Calculator: A scientific calculator that does not perform symbolic algebra is required.
 (A calculator with "CAS" in the name is not allowed.
 A graphing calculator is not allowed.)
-The TI-30XS is recommended.
+The TI-30XS Multiview is recommended because of its ability to create structures for fractions, radicals and the like (called Math Type).
 If you are receiving financial aid, it may be possible to utilize some of your funds to purchase your calculator.
 Check with the financial aid office for more information.
 You can borrow a scientific calculator from the Math Center (Room 7-241) until you purchase your own.
 Borrowed calculators are due back after five hours or at closing time, whichever comes first.

 Lecture Notes: I will post my lecture notes inside MyMathLab.
 You must have a printed (recommended) or electronic copy with you during every class session.
-If you are receiving financial aid, it may be possible to get a printed copy of your lecture notes for free.
-Speak with me after class for more information.
+If you choose to use an electronic copy, it must be on a tablet or laptop (not a phone).